The importance of a weekly employee check-in for your business

 But why are weekly employee check-ins best?

-There are a number of reasons why we champion weekly as being the best cadence for our customers to run their employee check-in.
+The regularity of your check-ins is up to you.
+But we'll always champion weekly as being the best cadence for our customers to run their employee check-in.
 A few of the key reasons are:

 - Weekly check-ins encourage personal development.
 Feedback, goals and employee recognition help shape performance and future behaviours.

-- They promote effective teamwork and build a culture of collaboration & recognition.
-Our check-in has tools to facilitate this such as our ‘mention’ and ‘pass-up’ functions.
+- They promote effective teamwork to build a culture of collaboration and recognition.
+Our employee check-in has tools to facilitate this such as our 'mention' and 'pass-up' functions.

-- They can promote and improve wellbeing by providing employees with a regular ‘push’ channel for raising issues and concerns.
+- They can promote and improve wellbeing in your business.
+Giving employees a regular 'push' channel provides a way of highlighting problems in the workplace.
+This is essential for building loyalty and reducing staff turnover.

 - They form habits.
-One of the keys to effective behaviour change is frequency, so checking-in weekly build habits around sharing feedback, reflecting on performance, praising success and opening up about challenges.
+One of the keys to effective behaviour change is frequency.
+Checking-in weekly build habits around sharing feedback, reflecting on performance, praising success and opening up about challenges.

 - Research from Gallup and others shows younger generations desire feedback at work more frequently than previous generations.
 Millennials and Gen-Z specifically are keen for weekly feedback.

 - Like most things, with feedback, practice makes perfect.
-Research by NYU found that managers become better t giving feedback the more frequently they do it, and employees become more receptive to it.
+NYU research found that exchanging feedback more frequently improves its efficacy.
+This is because managers improve with practice, and employees become more receptive over time.

 Weekly employee check-ins build better habits faster

-Employee engagement, performance and to lesser extent wellbeing all rely on habitual behaviour both from employees and their managers in order to improve.
+Employee engagement, performance and wellbeing have one thing in common.
+They all rely on habitual behaviour both from employees and their managers in order to improve.
 Regularity is vital when trying to model and promote habits.

-A survey by Joblist found that over a third of full-time employees want more feedback.
-Research highlighted by Forbes supports these findings, with 65% of surveyed employees reporting that want more feedback.
-But Joblist’s survey also found that the regularity of feedback was affected by the amount of time spent with the company, and the quality of their relationship with management.
+This supports a similar finding from a prior survey by Joblist.
+It found that over a third of full-time employees want more feedback.
+But Joblist's survey also found other factors affecting feedback regularity.
+Namely, the amount of time spent with the company and the quality of an individual's relationship with management.

 Having a weekly employee check-in keep your remote workers motivated